hpc/pavilion2/docs/tests/build.rst

 Generate a Build Hash
 ~~~~~~~~~~~~~~~~~~~~~

-Paraview uniquely identifies each build by generating a hash based on
+Pavilion uniquely identifies each build by generating a hash based on
 the build source and build script.
 If a build directory with that build
-hash exists, then Paraview simply uses that existing build.
+hash exists, then Pavilion simply uses that existing build.

-The build hash is composed from: 1.
-The build script.
-1. The build's
+The build hash is composed from:

+1) The build script.
+#) The build's ``specificity``.
-``specificity``.
-1. The source file or archive gotten using
+#) The source file or archive gotten using ``source_location``.

-``source_location``.
-2. Source directories are scanned for changes,
+   a) Source directories are scanned for changes, rather than recursive hashed.
-rather than recursively hashed.
-The most recent mtime of the directory
+      The most recent mtime of the directory is hashed.

-is hashed.
-1. Each of the ``extra_files``.
+#) Each of the ``extra_files``.

 specificity
 ^^^^^^^^^^^